thekoushik/tempit/README.md

 # tempit
-Easy module distribution tool for any project
+Easy module/file distribution tool for any project

 ### Prerequisites
 The only thing needed is [Node.js](https://nodejs.org/) to be installed in your system.